 - English language

-- Triggered at 1 or more captures per second
+- Triggered mode

 - False RGB color, and NDVI processing enabled

-- 115200 baud GPS/IMU input
+- 115200 baud GPS/IMU/ILS input

 - Landscape aircraft mount

 - Normal Resolution (1640 X 1232) acquisition

-- Logging disabled
+- Brief metadata logging

 - 16 bit TIFF file format for extraction, JPG for raw capture

 - Auto-exposure average algorithm

 The system can be reconfigured as needed using the browser interface on a smartphone, tablet, laptop, or desktop computer.
 The settings are changed by way of a set of option boxes which are clearly labeled and associated with help files.
-The Auk is set up as a Wi-Fi hotspot that will show up in the Wi-Fi menu for the device with the browser as AUK3XXXX where XXXX are the last 4 digits of the serial number.
+The Auk is set up as a Wi-Fi hotspot that will show up in the Wi-Fi menu for the device with the browser as "AUK0XXXX" where XXXX are the last 4 digits of the Auk camera serial number.